Spitfire Mk Vb

-At the time of this review I have not acquired any, for a list of what might be available check here.
+For a list of what other items might be available check here.

 This is a very nice well detailed kit. all the reviews I have found give it high marks for fit and ease of construction.
 Recommend for modelers of all experience levels.